Key Takeaways

 Take fat-soluble vitamins with meals: Vitamins A, D, E, and K absorb better alongside healthy fats like avocado, olive oil, or nuts.

-Time water-soluble vitamins strategically: B-complex and vitamin C can be taken on an empty stomach but may cause less stomach upset when paired with food.
+Time water-soluble vitamins strategically: B-complex and vitamin C can be taken on an empty stomach but are often better tolerated when paired with food.

 Build consistent habits: Link supplement timing to established routines, morning coffee, post-workout meals, or evening wind-down rituals.

 Even the highest-quality supplements can present challenges.
-Understanding how to navigate absorption issues, timing concerns, and individual responses helps you optimize your vitamin routine for lasting results.
+Understanding how to navigate differences in nutrient absorption, timing concerns, and individual responses helps you optimize your vitamin routine for lasting results.

 Digestive discomfort: Switch from tablets to capsules, which typically dissolve more easily.
-Take supplements with a small meal containing healthy fats to buffer stomach acid and enhance absorption of fat-soluble vitamins.
+Take supplements with a small meal containing healthy fats to help reduce stomach discomfort and support absorption of fat-soluble vitamins.

 Poor absorption signs: Persistent fatigue despite supplementation, unchanged energy levels after 4-6 weeks, or digestive upset may indicate timing or form factor issues rather than supplement quality.
 For more information on vitamins and minerals for older adults, visit this National Institute on Aging resource on vitamins and minerals.